blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 That is, you cannot create like Eeshvara, because you have already created everything to perfection.

 Every intervention is created as well, it's a matter of which choices you play out.

+### Awareness of Brahmaan
+Is Brahmaan all knowing, or is it too everything to be all knowing?

+Well, I'd say whatever it is, it is not important for us to know that information within Maaya.